nathansmerrill/blinkparse/README.md

 `pip install --user blinkparse`
 ## Usage
 #### `parse(args=[], commands=None, description='')`
-- returns a `blinkparse.Arguments` object
+- Returns a `blinkparse.Arguments` object
 - `args` is a list of `blinkparse.Argument` objects
 - `commands` is a list of `blinkparse.Command` objects
 - `description` is a description to show at the top of the help page